Arts, Digital Media and Communication Scholarships

 Vocal Music Scholarship Audition Guidelines

 The Vocal Music Department offers a wide variety of opportunities to sing.
-Our in-state tuition and books scholarships are in high demand and we encourage all interested students to submit audition materials as soon as possible.
-Students do not need to be music majors to receive in-state tuition and books scholarships.
+Our in-state tuition and books scholarships are some of the most in-demand scholarships in Kansas and we encourage all interested students to submit audition materials as soon as possible.

 To Prepare for an In-Person Audition